door7302/openjts/docs/config.md

 JTSO_PORT=80
 ```

-If you change the **Grafana public port**, you must also update the JTSO configuration:
+- If you change the **Grafana public port**, you must also update the JTSO configuration:

 ```shell
 sudo vi compose/jtso/config.yml
 ```

+and:

 ```yaml
 modules: